The search engine result page (also known as “SERPs” or “SERP”) is the page shown by search engines like Google, Bing in response to a search query.

 If you implement FAQ schema on your website for the frequently asked question then it may show the FAQ section below your organic listing in SERPs.

-You can easily add a FAQ section in WordPress by using Rank math SEO, Yoast SEO, Elementor, etc. But to add FAQ schema in Blogger and Other HTML site you need to manually generate the Schema code.
+You can easily add a FAQ section in WordPress by using Rank math SEO, Yoast SEO, Elementor, etc. But to add FAQ schema in Blogger and Other HTML sites you need to manually generate the Schema code.

 📍 You can easily add FAQ schema in Blogger by following this guide.